Artistic billiards

-Artistic billiards, sometimes called fantasy billiards or fantaisie classique, is a carom billiards discipline in which players compete at performing 76 preset shots of varying difficulty.
-Each set shot has a maximum point value assigned for perfect execution, ranging from a four-point maximum for lowest level difficulty shots, and climbing to an 11-point maximum for shots deemed highest in difficulty level.
+Artistic billiards is a cue sport played on a billiard table.
+A discipline of carom billiards, players aim to recreate a portion of 76 pre-set shots of varying difficulty against an opponent.
+Each of the 76 shots has a maximum point value assigned for perfect execution, ranging from a four-point maximum for lowest level difficulty shots, and climbing to an eleven-point maximum.
 There are a total of 500 points available to a player, representing the combined value of a perfect score on all 76 shots, although not all games are played with the full shot catalogue.
-The governing body of the sport is the Confédération International de Billard Artistique (CIBA).
+The governing body of the sport is the Confédération International de Billard Artistique.